Study abroad in Erasmus programme and partner countries

 Details of Erasmus+

-There are various deadlines and different procedures/contact people for applying to the Erasmus programme at FAU!
+There are various deadlines and different procedures/contact people for applying to the Erasmus programme at FAU.
 These vary according to the degree course.
-Each degree course (department) generally has one application deadline per year (usually between December and February) for the allocation of exchange places for the following winter and/or summer semester.
+Each department generally has one application deadline per year (usually between December and February) for the allocation of exchange places for the following winter and/or summer semester.

-If you miss this deadline, you may be successful if you apply for one of the remaining places before August, although this is usually only for the summer semester of the next academic year.
+If you miss this deadline, you may apply for one of the remaining places before August, although this is usually only for the summer semester of the next academic year.
 Remaining places are also often assigned without mobility grants; these are known as zero-grant places.
-Please ask your departmental coordinator at your partner university directly about the application deadline which is relevant for you!
+Please directly ask your departmental coordinator about the application deadline which is relevant for you.

 The Erasmus programme is a European Union educational programme.
-The Erasmus exchange possibilities at FAU are currently based on around 500 bilateral, subject-specific exchange agreements with around 300 European higher education institutions in all EU and EEA member states (Norway, Liechtenstein, Iceland), Turkey and Switzerland, as well as in selected partner countries.
-If you are interested in studying abroad in Europe for one or two semesters with the Erasmus programme, you will find all of the current exchange options for your department or subject in the list of partner universities.
+The Erasmus exchange possibilities at FAU are currently based on around 500 bilateral, subject-specific exchange agreements with around 300 European higher education institutions in all EU member states and Turkey, Lichtenstein, Norway, Serbia, Iceland, North Macedonia as well as in selected partner countries.
+If you are interested in studying abroad in Europe for one or two semesters with the Erasmus programme, you will find all of the current exchange possibilities for your department or subject in the list of partner universities and on our world map.

 The Central Office for International Affairs (RIA) is responsible for coordinating the Erasmus programme for all faculties at FAU and is happy to give you advice on any administrative issues.
-Subject coordinators in the individual departments and degree programmes support the Erasmus programme; the person responsible for each exchange place is specified in the list and will be happy to help you as your contact person with the application procedure and any questions related to your subject.
-RIA organises an information event about the Erasmus exchange programme each semester.
+Subject coordinators coordinate the Erasmus programme in the individual departments; the person responsible for each exchange place is specified in the list and will be happy to help you as your contact person with the application procedure and any questions related to your subject.

-- Enrolment at Friedrich-Alexander-Universität Erlangen-Nürnberg with the aim of obtaining a degree (including doctoral degrees!) for the entire duration of the time spent studying abroad
+- Enrolment at FAU with the aim of obtaining a degree (including doctoral degrees) for the entire duration of the time spent studying abroad

 - Sufficient knowledge of the language of the country or the teaching language (please make use of the courses offered by the FAU Language Centre.)